Complete affine manifolds with Anosov holonomy groups: Introduction

 \subsection{Acknowledgments}

 We thank Michael Kapovich for various help with geometric group theory and coarse geometry.
 This article began with some discussions with Michael Kapovich during the conference honoring the 60th birthday of William Goldman at the University of Maryland, College Park, in 2016.
-We thank Jeffrey Danciger and Florian Stecker for help with $P$-Anosov properties which yielded the main corollary of the paper.
+Important suggestions for proofs of our main Theorems \ref{thm:main2} and \ref{thm:mainofpart2} were made by Michael Kapovich.
+We thank Jeffrey Danciger and Florian Stecker for help with $P$-Anosov properties which yielded the main idea for proof of Theorem \ref{thm:main2}.
+We also thank Herbert Abels, Richard Canary, Virginie Charette, Todd Drumm, William Goldman, Fran\c{c}ois Gu\'eritaud, Fanny Kassel, Andr\'es Sambarino, Nicholas Tholozan, and Konstantinos Tsouvalas for various discussions helpful for this paper.
 We also thank BIRS, Banff, Canada, and KIAS, Seoul, where some of this work was done.
+This paper is a joint work with Kapovich in the beginning and Danciger and Stecker later.
+Unfortunately, they did not wish to join as coauthors for various reasons.